ledgable/indigo/readme.md

 What is DLT?

 Distributed Ledger Technology could be viewed as the foundation service platform of Blockchain.
 The P2P (peer to peer) protocol is not REALLY decentralised - It appears that way.
-Effectively you need a "tracker" (which we call and indexer), that assists you in finding content.
+Effectively you need a "tracker" (which we call an indexer), that assists you in finding content.
 Datanodes contact the indexer to receive information updates and configuration changes.

 Datanodes?